What Does A Conveyancer Do?

 Contractual necessities

-The seller’s conveyancer will prepare a draft contract and send it to your conveyancer with title documents and copies of the property information form and fittings and contents form.
+The seller’s conveyancer will prepare a draft contract and send it to your conveyancer, along with the title documents and copies of the property information form and the fittings and contents form.
 This then gets checked.

 If any queries are unearthed, your conveyancer raises them with the seller’s conveyancer, who may need to contact the seller or third parties to provide answers, which will be passed back to the buyer’s conveyancer.

-When all enquiries are dealt with, your conveyancer will prepare a property report that contains all of the information you need to know about the house, and you will be asked to sign it.
+Once all enquiries are dealt with, your conveyancer will prepare a property report containing all the information you need about the house, and you will be asked to sign it.

 Deposits and completion